Pelagicore/qface/docs/usage.rst

         {% endfor -%}
     {% endfor %}

 The template iterates over the domain objects and generates text which is written into a file.
-The output file name can also be specified in the template file (how?)
+Using the generator write method ``generator.write(path, template, context)`` the output file path can also be specified using the template syntax .